Thursday, March 23, 2023

 Chapter 6

-The next day Rob reported to work.
-I met with him and William.
+The next day Bob reported to work.
+I met with him and Bill.
 He discussed the direction he wanted to take the paper.
 I couldn’t believe what I was hearing.
-He wanted to do the same things that resulted in Shannon being terminated as well as things I was told not to do.
+He wanted to do the same things that resulted in Shana being terminated as well as things I was told not to do.

 One thing our publisher had drilled in to our heads was the fact that he wanted no International news in the paper.
 The Iraq conflict was in the baby stages and the publisher felt that readers could gather their information from CNN rather than from the hometown newspaper.

-But Rob thought otherwise and claimed that Johnny was okay with his ideas.
-He even said that Johnny was up for changes and that he would be more accepting of ideas from him rather than me.
+But Bob thought otherwise and claimed that Jerry was okay with his ideas.
+He even said that Jerry was up for changes and that he would be more accepting of ideas from him rather than me.

 Chapter 7